GabeScott/standard-works-vault/General Conference/2003 October - Bring Him Home.md

 # Bring Him Home

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the October session of the 2003 General Conference*

+>*We can, with the Lord’s help, reach out and rescue those for whom we have responsibility.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/bring-him-home?lang=eng)

 My dear brethren, it is a humbling experience to stand before you this evening and to realize that beyond the imposing audience in this, the Conference Center, many hundreds of thousands of priesthood bearers are similarly assembled throughout the world.

 While contemplating the responsibility to speak to you, I recalled a definition of priesthood authority declared by President Stephen L Richards.
 Said he: “The Priesthood is usually simply defined as ‘the power of God delegated to man.’
 This definition, I think, is accurate.
-But for practical purposes I like to define the Priesthood in terms of service and I frequently call it ‘the perfect plan of service.’”1
+But for practical purposes I like to define the Priesthood in terms of service and I frequently call it ‘the perfect plan of service.’”[^1]

-Whether we hold the office of a deacon in the Aaronic Priesthood or that of an elder in the Melchizedek Priesthood, we are duty bound by the Lord’s revelation found in the 107th section of the Doctrine and Covenants, verse 99: “Wherefore, now let every man learn his duty, and to act in the office in which he is appointed, in all diligence.”
+Whether we hold the office of a deacon in the Aaronic Priesthood or that of an elder in the Melchizedek Priesthood, we are duty bound by the Lord’s revelation found in the [[D&C 107.99|107th section of the Doctrine and Covenants, verse 99]]: “Wherefore, now let every man learn his duty, and to act in the office in which he is appointed, in all diligence.”

 As our youngest son, Clark, was approaching his 12th birthday, he and I were leaving the Church Administration Building when President Harold B. Lee approached and greeted us.
 I mentioned that Clark would soon be 12, whereupon President Lee turned to him and asked, “What happens to you when you turn 12?”